Vasily Filippenko: Arrest, trial and punishment

 At the beginning of 1968, Filippenko, using a trade union voucher, went to Yalta.
-There, he was arrested when he tried to rape and strangle the sanatorium maid, and was placed at a detention center in Simferopol.
+There, he was arrested when he tried to rape and strangle the sanatorium maid, and was placed at a detention centre in Simferopol.
 In the cell, he told his cellmate, who was a police informant, about his crimes in Leningrad.
 This information was sent to Leningrad, where investigators were sent to Simferopol to interrogate the confessor.
 During interrogation, Filippenko spoke in detail about the five Leningrad murders in the area of Obvodny Canal, reporting on many significant details that no outsider could know about.
 The offender was taken to Leningrad, where his testimony was checked and fixed during investigative experiments.
 In addition, it turned out that Filippenko, as a druzhinnik, helped the police search for the maniac, and in effect, was searching for himself.

 The criminal case against the mentally retarded Viktor Danilov, who had implicated himself, was discontinued and he was released.
 The condemned Igor Vorobyev was released from detention and rehabilitated.
 For the errors committed, six employees of the prosecutor's office were dismissed.

 Filippenko tried to avoid the court by pretending to be insane, but a comprehensive forensic psychiatric examination found him to be sane.
 In 1968, the court sentenced Vasily Filippenko to death through firing squad.
 In November, the sentence was carried out.